Skip to Main Content

 Postgraduate study is an opportunity to specialise in your subject.
 You will gain more in-depth knowledge as you work towards an advanced qualification.
 You may have recently completed an undergraduate degree or may have returned to learning after a break.
 Whatever postgraduate course you’re studying, this guide provides resources for learning at a higher level.

 We have online academic skills modules within MyBeckett for all levels of university study.
 These modules will help your academic development and support your success at LBU.
 You can work through the modules at your own pace, revisiting them as required.
-Find out more from our FAQ What academic skills modules are available?
+Find out more at our Academic Skills Modules page.

 As a postgraduate student you can also borrow 30 books from the Library and use the dedicated postgraduate study rooms in the Sheila Silver Library on City Campus.